 (I removed my breast and shredded the meat with a fork before adding back to the pot)

-12. Just before serving mix in cheese and sour cream until melted and well blended
+11. Stir in the chopped cilantro.12.
+Just before serving mix in cheese and sour cream until melted and well blended

 13. Serve with a dallop of sourcream and some fresh cilantro